Library of Veliko Tarnovo: Name changes

 The complex has housed a museum and a library, with construction beginning in the 1940s.
-The library was renamed to the Regional Methodological Library - Veliko Tarnovo in 1953, and later renamed again to the Petko Rachov Slaveikov National Library in 1958.
+The library was renamed the Regional Methodological Library - Veliko Tarnovo in 1953, and later renamed again to the Petko Rachov Slaveikov National Library in 1958.
 In 1979, the Library's Methodology department grew into the Libraries Directorate at the Regional Council for Culture in Veliko Tarnovo and managed the Territorial Library System.
 In 1971, the library was awarded the Cyril and Methodius Order I for its 50th anniversary.
 The Regional Library collaborates with the city of Linz.